FACG5/voyage/README.md

 # voyage

 ### What is voyage ?!
-A web application that allows you to search and explore places of entertainment in Gaza and gives you the possibility to give your opinion in places after you register as a regular user on the site ..
+A web application that allows you to search and explore places of entertainment in Gaza and gives you the possibility to give your opinion on places after you register as a regular user on the site ..
-If you are the owner of an entertainment site and want to market it you can register as a business account and then you can view your services and receive views of people about the services and the place.
+If you are the owner of an entertainment site and want to market it you can register as a business account and then you can view your services and receive reviews of people about the services and the place.

 ### Why?!